 Insufficiency fractures are a type of stress fracture, which are the result of normal stresses on abnormal bone.
 It should not be confused with fatigue fractures which are due to abnormal stresses on normal bone or with pathological fractures, a term usually restricted to focal bony abnormalities such as tumours and metastases.

-They are most frequently seen in the setting of osteoporosis, although any process which weakens bone is a risk factor.
+They are most often seen in the setting of osteoporosis, although any process which weakens bone is a risk factor.
 Long-term bisphosphonate use has been associated with insufficiency fractures 5.

 Risk factors are those of osteoporosis as well as other abnormal bone conditions, including: